 This portfolio uses a 60/40 ratio of U.S. to international stocks, 2:1 Value to Growth, roughly 1:1 large caps to small caps, and 1:1 Developed Markets to Emerging Markets.
 Here's that visualized in the Morningstar X-Ray:

-Below I’ll explain the reasoning behind each asset and subsequent fund selection in detail.
+Below I'll explain the reasoning behind each asset and subsequent fund selection in detail.
 Fund selection was based primarily on factor loading and secondarily on liquidity and fees.
 They're basically the same funds I laid out in my post on the best Value ETFs across cap sizes and geographies.

 U.S. Large Cap Stocks – 15%